A Novel Unified Approach to Invariance for a Dynamical System: Invariance Conditions

 The theorem follows by applying Lemma \ref{lemmaellip} to (\ref{for11}). \end{proof}

 We can also consider an ellipsoid as an invariant set for a system in the following perspective.
-Invariance of a bounded set for a system is possible only if the system is non-expansive, which means that for discrete system (\ref{dyna2}), all eigenvalues of $A$ are in a closed unit disc of the complex plane.
-Then it becomes clear that (\ref{ellip3}) has a solution only if (\ref{dyna2}) is non-expansive.
+Invariance of a bounded set for a system is possible only if the system is non-expansive, which means that for discrete system (\ref{dyna2}), all eigenvalues of $B_k$ are in a closed unit disc of the complex plane.
+Then it becomes clear that (\ref{ellip3}) has a solution only if (\ref{dyna2}) is non-expansive, i.e., the trajectory of (\ref{dyna2}) is non-expansive.
 One can conclude from this that there is an invariant ellipsoid for (\ref{dyna2}) if and only if (\ref{ellip3}) has a solution for a positive definite $Q$.
-Moreover, the smallest $\mu$ solving (\ref{ellip3}) is the largest eigenvalue of $WA^TQAW$, where $W$ is the symmetric positive definite square root of $Q^{-1}$, i.e., $W^2=Q^{-1}.$